dgennetten/spirograph-simulator/README.md

 # Spirograph Simulator

 A beautiful, interactive spirograph simulation app built with React and TypeScript.
-Create intricate geometric patterns and export them as SVG files perfect for plotting with an AxiDraw or other pen plotters.
+Create intricate geometric patterns and export them as SVG files perfect for plotting with an AxiDraw or other pen plotters. (running at http://spirograph.gennetten.org)

 ## ✨ Features